amir-asdp/WebViewToPdf/README.md

 ###
 **SAMPLE CODE :**

-Use `convertWebViewToPdf(..)` to save a WebView object as a PDF file in your arbitary directory.
+Use `convertWebViewToPdf(..)` to save a WebView object as a PDF file in your arbitrary directory.
 Use `openPdfFile(..)` to open a pdf file using chooser.
 Also you can use `buildPdfPermissionsRationalDialog(..)` when the permissions are denied.
 ```
 Context mContext = MyExampleActivity.this;